localnerve/html-snapshots/README.md

 ## Getting Started

 ### Installation
-The simplest way to install html-snapshots is to use [npm](http://npmjs.org), just `npm install html-snapshots` will download html-snapshots and all dependencies.
+The simplest way to install html-snapshots is to use [npm](http://npmjs.org). `npm install html-snapshots` will download html-snapshots and all dependencies.
+To install the browsers required by playwright, you must also run `npx playwright install`.

 By default, html-snapshots uses **Puppeteer** under the hood.
 You can optionally configure it to use **Playwright** instead by setting the [`browser`](#process-control-options) option to `"playwright"`.